 There were eight respondents to this question.
 Four DNOs, one Supplier and one IDNO considered that DCUSA General Objective One was better facilitated by this change for the following reasons:

 “We believe that general objective one is better facilitated in that it ensures that an efficient network is maintained.
-Without this we may need to incur costs where the provisions within the bi-lateral agreement with a previous incumbent as fallen away due to a new tenant occupying the property”.
+Without this we may need to incur costs where the provisions within the bi-lateral agreement with a previous incumbent has fallen away due to a new tenant occupying the property”.

 “Obj 1 is better facilitated as management of the network is supported by the enforcement of Connection Agreement terms.
 Voiding agreements without negotiation would put distributers at risk of reinforcement of networks”.